Olivia Millar, Research Intern (2021)

 I am interested in the role of protists in benthic biogeochemical cycles.
 My research is especially focused on the effects of anthropogenic disturbances such as anoxia, heatwaves and microplastic pollution on foraminifera and their symbionts.
 I am studying their ecology, metabolism, behavior as well as their impact on sediment geochemistry to better understand their role in benthic ecosystem functioning.
 I previously worked as a JSPS fellow at JAMSTEC and as a postdoctoral researcher at Lille University.
 Besides science, I enjoy rugby, photography, and playing board games.

 Yumiko Masukagami, Research Technician

 I am interested in host-symbiont interactions and reductive genome evolution in bacteria.
-My research focuses on how the simplest self-replicating bacteria such as Mycoplasma spp. persist in the host and how bacteria become symbiotic in the host cells using multi-omics and microscopy approaches.
-I previously worked as a postdoc at the National Institute of Animal Health and in the Membranology Unit at OIST.
+My research focuses on how the simplest self-replicating bacteria such as Mycoplasma spp. persist in the host and how bacteria become symbiotic in the host cells.
+I previously worked as a postdoc at the National Institute of Animal Health in Tsukuba and in the Membranology Unit at OIST.
 Apart from science, I enjoy my time with family and our cats, badminton, and exploring Okinawa.

 Kimberlie Ward, Research Technician (maternity leave)